Cape Town, Sabi Sands Private Game Reserve, Robben Island, Johannesburg

 Following your morning game drive, some members of your family may be interested in swapping relaxation for a tour of a local orphanage, supported by some of the proceeds from Savanna.
 This tour will provide insight into the villages from which 90% of lodge staff is hired.
 You will return from the tour for lunch before the afternoon game drive.
 As you embrace your final evening in the bush, pause at a scenic lookout point with your favorite drink as the sky transforms theatrically around you.
 Stay out on a unique evening game drive for a little bit longer to hear stories of the constellations that make up the southern hemisphere’s night sky.
 Return for another entertaining communal dinner served in the open air before retiring sleepily to your cottage.

 This morning you will have just enough time to rise early and squeeze in a final game drive before your departure.
 Enjoy one last bush breakfast filled with passion fruit and mango – and a possible egg’s benedict – before you return to the dusty airstrip.
 A quick flight will have you in Johannesburg in the early afternoon.
-You will then be driven to the posh suburb of Rosebank, where you will stay at the elegant 54 on Bath hotel.
+You will then be driven to the posh suburb of Rosebank, where you will stay at an elegant hotel.
 Sleek and chic, this glamorous hotel is a perfect oasis amidst the hustle of Johannesburg.
 After today’s early morning and an action-filled few days in the bush, this afternoon may be the perfect time to relax at the hotel and wander around the leafy streets of Rosebank, popping into local designer fashion and home décor shops.
 The hotel itself has a direct walkway connecting it to the recently refurbished Rosebank Mall – which is far more of an experience than it is a mere shopping center.
 With multiple floors, countless vendors and a wonderful rooftop market, this will be the perfect place to pick up those final souvenirs and gifts.

 In the evening, there are a number of restaurants directly in the vicinity of the hotel.
 However, for those who wish to experience the thriving food-scene in Johannesburg, it would be worth taking a quick drive to the Parkhurst neighborhood where trendy restaurants spill out onto Fourth Street on warm evenings.
 With international and classically South African fare, one of the numerous restaurants here is sure to please the entire family.